Create seasonal bulletin boards that are valuable teaching tools.

 Discover the trick of how to get out?

-In the sample Spring counting bulletin board,
+In the sample Spring counting bulletin board, each student:

 - made a chick (cotton ball painted yellow, toothpick legs)

 - mount the chick on a spring, pastel colored background

 - chose a number from 1 – 13 from a pile on the table

 - handed their chick and number to the teacher to staple when their number was called